 - Each sock is designed anatomically for both right and left feet.

-- The heels and toes have been reinforced for additional stability and cushioning.
+- The heels and toes have been reinforced for added stability and cushioning.

 - These socks provide a compression gradient of 15-20mmHg, helping foot and ankle swellings with medium pressure.